 These humbuckers are a totally flexible choice for clean amp tones.
 Generally speaking, I find that I often have to facilitate split or parallel wiring to get great clean tones from many humbuckers.
 The PG Blues is top-shelf in full series configuration.
 You definitely can put other wiring options to work for those ultra glassy tones.
 Or you can make use of the middle position.
 The slightly lower presence and the unique out of phase character makes the middle position a dream for clean amp tones.

+Bare Knuckle lacks an official video or sound demo for the PG Blues model.
+How about we go back to the source?
 As a reference of the Peter Green “tone”, check out this video of Mr. Green performing with Fleetwood Mac:

 PG Blues Bridge